 were busy unmaking their bodies and those long gone

-and scrabbled under the walls with frantic and frozen paws;
+lean dogs scratched and scrabbled with frantic and frozen paws;

 biting, tearing the bindings of the stillborn – the unbaptised.